-Reducing the organisation-wide gender pay gap Increasing the number of women in management positions Increasing the number of women in KMP positions Increasing the number of women in male-dominated roles N/A Increasing the number of men in female-dominated roles N/A Increasing the number of men taking parental leave Increasing the number of men utilising flexible working arrangements Having a gender/balanced governing body (at least 40% men and 40% women) Some organisations set recruitment, appointment and promotions targets to address gender imbalance in workforce composition or set targets for women in leadership.
-GEI 2 - Gender composition of the governing body According to WGEA and BCEC's 2020 Gender Equity Insights Report, a more balanced gender composition of a governing body has been shown to have positive effects on workplace gender equality outcomes and improved company performance.
+Reducing the organisation-wide gender pay gap Increasing the number of women in management positions Increasing the number of women in KMP positions Increasing the number of women in male-dominated roles YES Increasing the number of men in female-dominated roles YES Increasing the number of men taking parental leave NO Having a gender/balanced governing body (at least 40% men and 40% women) Some employers set recruitment, appointment and promotions targets to address gender imbalance in workforce composition or set targets for women in leadership.
+GEI 2 - Gender composition of the governing body According to WGEA and BCEC's 2020 Gender Equity Insights Report, a more balanced gender composition of a governing body has been shown to have broader effects on workplace gender equality outcomes and improved company performance.
 Women holding 20% or more board seats is shown to be more effective in achieving this benefit.

-Your policy / strategy You have a formal policy or strategy to support and achieve gender equality in the governing body.
+Your policy / strategy

+Do you have a formal policy or strategy to support and achieve gender equality in the governing body?

+YES

+YES

+Gender composition of your governing body